 Finally, title protection programs represent one of the lowest levels of regulation.
 Only those who satisfy certain prescribed requirements may use the relevant prescribed title(s).
 Practitioners need not register or otherwise notify the state that they are engaging in the relevant practice, and practice exclusivity does not attach.
 In other words, anyone may engage in the particular practice, but only those who satisfy the prescribed requirements may use the enumerated title(s).
-This serves to indirectly ensure a minimal level of competency - depending upon the prescribed preconditions for use of the protected title(s).
+This serves to indirectly ensure a minimal level of competency - depending upon the prescribed preconditions for use of the protected title(s) - and the public is alerted to the qualifications of those who may use the particular title(s).